english1234/vstcm/README.md

 # Programming the Teensy

 Follow the instructions on this page to download and install the Arduino environment and Teensyduino extension: https://www.pjrc.com/teensy/td_download.html
-Use the Arduino software to load the .ino file in the Teensy code directory Connect the Teensy via USB to your computer
+Use the Arduino software to load the .ino file in the Teensy code directory.
+Connect the Teensy via USB to your computer.
-Press the compile button
+Press the compile button.
-Press the upload button (or the button on the Teensy if it doesn't upload automatically) You can also use PlatformIO if you prefer.
+Press the upload button (or the button on the Teensy if it doesn't upload automatically).
+(You can also use PlatformIO if you prefer).

 # Testing the vstcm

-Once the board is built and the Teensy programmed and fitted, it can be connected to your deflection board of choice (it has only been tested on an Amplifone so far) and when powered on should show a test screen.
+Once the board is built and the Teensy programmed and fitted, it can be connected to your deflection board of choice (it has only been tested on an Amplifone so far, but should work on WG6100 and others, including B&W vectors) and when powered on should show a test screen.
 It may be necessary to change the size and positions pots on the PCB as well as other controls on the deflection board (such as Z or colour gain).

 Before connecting to the deflection board, it would probably be a good idea to make sure the vstcm is generating appropriate voltages at its outputs (preferably with an oscilloscope, or failing that with a decent multimeter).